JFWooten4/masculine-feminine/content/blog/differing-progress.md

 [^1]: I am trying to cal m my languageodwn around here.
 I want to bew  al eittle more peaeful on thne daily, which menas isolating and minimizing yeeligns for the middlemen of past.
 Anger is just oo distracting

+(contiuing sentnece) -- which I think iwll jsut make my lifea hwole lot easier.
+After i laid out how veryhting out collapse to the regualtors, I sort of sotpped feeling the ened to conitue down that avenue.
+Fuck em, ya know.

+## The Desire for Power

+Impefet as it as, Mark was awesome enough to reply to my comment with an excpetional leading question.
+When i shot back a dead-on answer, we finally goa direct meeting reuest from the CEO alan .
+No matter what happens next, I win.

+I can craft this narrative of public infomation .
+It's important in my mind to alwyas take this autious approach ith adveraries, who I've foudn often stop ay nothing includin future alterations to public information.[^1]

+[^1]: For intnace, Reutorers just censored tow years of GME articles.
+They mateirally amended languaged related to SEC review.
+Take a wild guess at who prompted this change boys.

+### update

+However, upon cheking my own source for this claim, I realized that we atually hoit a straight0shot home run with this.
+It seems they replied within a couple hours of my request for a meetingopublickly affirming a spekaign appreance.
+This is literalyl a first-of-oits-kind discussion at this cslare critizing a _very_ important topic in my industry.
+I have five days to prepare for what will be my introduction to the Executive branch by means of Patrick Bryne.
+Honeslty cannto overstate how important this is.

+I'll spend the remainder of this post descibing the mens I used to achive this resutl.

+### inentional helpenssness

+I had a relatively intimidating `pilot` profile pucture on X at the start of this enagnement, where I was in the cockput of an old bomber.
+I changed this to a naive headshot takedn form when I was in high school.
+This paints me as a much younger, but still suit-and-stie, professional in a clambing blue light.

+COlros matter a lot, and they are well esteblushed mby commnrical braidnign experts.
+I tend around black, blue, purpole, and sometimes white.

+The black is for my day-to-day, ebcuase it keeps the stress of my eyes starting at screens endlessly.
+But it alos protects my daly life.
+Balck is the safest color, and it avoids undue attention.

+For soemone like me that wants a low prfile to avoid human interaction balck helps with that.
+It's a simple olro to style around beause you chose to have no creative output.
+For isntnace, it's the pupils alone in my OC, an indeed it is in mymind the antithesis of reativity.
+For when I need pure reliable stability, I turn to black.

+Blue is peaceful.
+Used to calm enemies or calm mysle.f Nd it's by far the most trustful color I can approach t public woiht.

+I used it a lot more when I was younger, teaching and introduing myself to the worl.
+It's always what I planned to wear to tstimony, and I keep it in myind in daily objects I nedto trust.
+It colors my phone case, water bottles, and refill jugs while matchign the olor or water and life.

+These last months, I've also om to itnerpet blue as   color of childhood youthfullnes.
+As a boy, it was the major color known to the world through sonic the hedhog.
+I see it more in my older , younger self and the childhood sentients I cary in blue tint.

+White is just for when things need to be clean for beurocratic reivew.
+It's horrible on the eyes and increibly easy to dirty. but when you need something that looks perfect for a one-off centrlaized review, white will serve you well.

+Puple is where things get really interesting.
+My personal branding code is `#AC51FF`.
+I love it so so much, ebcause purple repesensts innovation and creating hcange.

+It is by all means the color of revolution.
+The capture of passion.
+The mix of heart and pure ecxtacy as you approach  singularity.

+Most of my creative drafting amerialy locally use a purple hue to keep me thikign for the future.
+I used to have my whole keyboard purple jsut to promote this concept, before changing the ctuatation poitns to a faster typing method alongside a rainbow-dash colored theme. [^1]

+[^1]: Love hte indiviual kaey RGB addressability of th hunstman, even if their windows sotware sucks, Or maybe it's the OS that's tha problem.
+Gah I loe th keyboard but hae the softwre lol!

+Hah I used to tell Kayla lal baout how i wnt her o go blone, an he ooked bsilutely stunning whn she did.
+Gold is defiantely alnoher color or the accent signanlling the best.
+That is until I bust in mwith mypalladium.

+It's a hufe I use sparingly, but I try to avoid the hubris of being he ost important person in the room.
+I do a whole lot better lurkign around in the corners until I have a uniqu opporuntiy to achieve my bjectives.

+###

+So, I did a few thins to make sure an indiial read o my profile would calm own any managmeent rewivew.
+Th